kbase/kb_sdk/README.md

 #### overview

 A set of tools for developing new modules in KBase.
+This software is still in beta and should only be used for internal use.

-The main tool included is the module builder, which includes tooling to help define standard KBase service/function interface.
+The main tool included is the KBase Module Builder (kb-mobu), which can be used to help define, build and validate standard KBase services/functions.

-The module builder tooling is desinged to allow complete local testing of long running jobs without any external registration or configuration of the deployed job execution engine.
+The module builder tooling is being desinged to allow complete local testing of long running jobs without any external registration or configuration of the deployed job execution engine.
 Implmentation of the code for long running jobs is handled identically to implementations of server